Elders Limited: Financial services

 Elders offers a range of banking and insurance services from branches across Australia.

 Feed and processing services

 Elders operates the Killara feedlot located south of Tamworth in New South Wales.
 The company also imports, processes and distributes premium Australian meat in China.

-Australian Independent Rural Retailers (AIRR)
+Australian Independent Rural Retailers

-In July 2019, Elders announced the acquisition of AIRR, an unlisted public company, for $187 million.
+In July 2019, Elders announced the acquisition of Australian Independent Rural Retailers (AIRR), an unlisted public company, for $187 million.
 AIRR was established in 2006 as an independent buying and marketing group for rural merchandise and pet and produce stores.
 The business has around 240 independent member stores plus 100 Tuckers Pet & Produce stores across Australia.
 The acquisition was finalised on 13 November 2019.